Aidirrr/linkedin-post-ai/README.md

 ## Acknowledgments

-Thanks to Google Generative AI for providing the API that powers this application.
+- Thanks to Google Generative AI for providing the API that powers this application.
+- Special thanks to Kaggle for offering the environment to perform the data cleaning and preprocessing.
-Inspiration from fellow developers and the open-source community.
+- Inspiration from fellow developers and the open-source community.